-Work together to deliver the best outcomes for the community by managing our
+Work together to deliver the best outcomes for the community by managing our resources in a financially sustainable way.

 The City and its Consultant Team, with significant support from stakeholders, the SAP, and the community, have progressed through an exhaustive process to reach this point of Council consideration of the Maylands Lakes Environmental Restoration Concept Report.
 The City now has a plan and actions it can progressively implement to improve the water quality in the Maylands Lakes.